Aptivi/NitrocidKS/DocGen/wiki/config/Configuration-for-KS.md

 #### Built-in screensavers

 These screensavers are built-in directly to Kernel Simulator and are always available.
 If you want your screensaver to be included by default to Kernel Simulator, let us know.
-Consult [[this document|Screensaver settings for KS]] for configuration entries for specific screensavers.
+Consult [Screensaver Configuration](config/Screensaver-settings-for-KS.md) for configuration entries for specific screensavers.

 ### Misc